-Introduction to the Questionnaire
+CHAPTER 6: Introduction to the Questionnaire

 The Population and Housing Census questionnaire is made up of three parts, an Administrative component, a Household Questionnaire and a Person Questionnaire.
-The questionnaires have been bound into booklets, each comprising of the Administrative part, one (1) Household Questionnaire and five (5) Person Questionnaires.
-Households exceeding five (5) members are required to use as many Extra Person Questionnaires as required to enumerate each member of that household.
+The questionnaires have been bound into booklets, each comprising of the Administrative part, one Household Questionnaire and five Person Questionnaires.
+Households exceeding five members are required to use as many Extra Person Questionnaire booklets as required to enumerate each member of that household.
+Each Extra Person Questionnaire Booklet contains three Person questionnaires.